nabendu82/WebDesigns/README.md

 ### Masonary Image Gallery
 An Masonary Image Gallery created using CSS grid.
 This project is created using [this](https://courses.wesbos.com/account/access/5aefd10bf8bd797afd2669c7/view/249560994) unit from Wes Bos CSS Grid course.

+### Styled Conferences
+An Conference website created using pure CSS.
+This project is created using [this](https://learn.shayhowe.com/html-css/) Shay Howe course.